Skip to main content

 Connection

-Attribute KeyThe Attribute Metadata id
+Attribute KeyThe Attribute Metadata id.

-[CRM] Get Current User
+Get Current User

 InputCommentsDefault